sarahuntley95/sarahuntley95.github.io/_posts/2019-02-09-group-business-proposal.md

 The requirement for this project was to create a new or improved venture or product using analytics and create a pitch including tech and financial details.

-Our proprietary testing device, the iPlasmaCheck Kit, uses a pin prick worth of blood to assess the current state of customers health by analyzing their blood metrics.
+Our proprietary testing device, the iPlasmaCheck Kit, uses a pin prick worth of blood to assess the current state of customer health by analyzing their blood metrics.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YnGTuN7Z6Bk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>